Reformation in the Kingdom of Hungary

-The Reformation in the Kingdom of Hungary started around 1520 and resulted in the conversion of most Hungarians from Roman Catholicism to a Protestant denomination by the end of the 16th century.
+The Reformation in the Kingdom of Hungary started around 1520 and resulted in the conversion of many Hungarians from Roman Catholicism to a Protestant denomination by the end of the 16th century.
 Hungary was a Central European regional power in the late 15th century.
-It was a multhiethnic composite monarchy with a significant non-Catholic, predominantly Greek Orthodox, population.
+It was a multiethnic composite monarchy with a significant non-Catholic, predominantly Greek Orthodox, population.

 Background

 Reformation in Europe

 A bishop is celebrating the liturgy of Eucharist at the altar during the Mass.

 Mass was the central element of devotional life in Western Christianity in the Late Middle Ages.
 During the ceremony, bread and wine were served to commemorate Jesus's Last Supper before his crucifixion.
 The 13th-century scholastic theologian, Thomas Aquinas, developed the idea of transubstantiation, stating that the substance of the bread and wine turned into the substance of the Body and Blood of Christ during the liturgy of Eucharist.
 Most faithful believed that prayers for the dead, indulgence grants from church authorities and works of mercy could shorten the afterlife sufferings of sinful people's souls.
 Laymen's desire to a godly way of life developed a contemplative method of piety around 1400.
 This Devotio Moderna enabled ordinary people to embrace the clerics' high standards without taking the holy orders.
 Those who challenged traditional doctrines had to face persecution by church authorities.
 People were also persecuted for witchcraft especially after late scholastic theologians developed the theoretical basis of the magicians' accusation not only of maleficium but also of idolatry.